Lihn2254/tickethub/README.md

 ### IMPORTANT: Do not commit directly to the main branch.
 Please.
 1. Locate yourself on the dev branch: `git checkout dev`
+2. Make sure you are up-to-date with the changes made by others on dev: `git pull origin dev`
-2. Create a feature branch: `git checkout -b dev/your-feature`
+3. Create a feature branch: `git checkout -b dev/your-feature`
-3. Move your changes to the stage area: `git add .`
+4. Move your changes to the stage area: `git add .`
-4. Commit your changes: `git commit -m "Add feature"`
+5. Commit your changes: `git commit -m "Add feature"`
-5. Push to the branch: `git push origin feature/your-feature`
+6. Push to the branch: `git push origin feature/your-feature`
-6. Open a Pull Request
+7. Open a Pull Request

 ## License